The Chippendale school is justifiably proud of the holistic approach we take to teaching every aspect of woodworking on our professional course.

 Students who take space in our Myreside Studios can therefore immediately start working for themselves, but without the expensive outlay of creating their own workshops – a significant factor for any new business.

-Importantly, they’ll also have professional teaching support from Alan McGovern who has been a tutor at the school for 35 years, and who will be on hand to offer practical help and advice.
+Importantly, they’ll also have professional teaching support from Alan McGovern who has been a tutor at the school for 35 years and Ben Dawson, a part-time tutor on the Professional course.
+Both will be on hand to offer practical help and advice.

 Each studio provides a generous working space, comprising a bench and separate assembly bench, and students can stay on in our incubation space for at least two years – and longer if demand allows.